gabegarcia15/website/content/posts/modifying-hugo-themes.md

 <div class="message"> When do I use a left join versus a right join? </div>

+<div class="message"> How do I complete the ON statement within a JOIN </div>

+ON Orders.CustomerID = Customers.ID?

 I had initially thought that changing font types would be an easy task.
 It **was**, _but_ it took me a while to find documentation that addressed the issue I was facing.
 For reference, here's the Hugo discourse page that I found most helpful [https://discourse.gohugo.io/t/help-with-customizing-beautifulhugo-theme/16371](https://discourse.gohugo.io/t/help-with-customizing-beautifulhugo-theme/16371 "https://discourse.gohugo.io/t/help-with-customizing-beautifulhugo-theme/16371")

 ## Copypaste